-- 5. In the Options tab, change the Report catalog name to New Top 5 Sites Visited.
-This name appears on the Presentation Reports page. - 6.
-For Show only top, select 5 from the drop-down list to have the report show only the top 5 sites visited.
+- 6. In the Options tab, change the Show only top setting to 5 to have the report show only the top 5 sites visited.
 Then, click Next. - 7.
 In the Confirm tab, select Save and run, and then click Finish. - 8.
 On the Run Report page, set the Output format to HTML, and then click Run.